Understanding 3 phase alternators....

 This is why there seems to be a few different wattage ratings on the internet.

-Single phase: power falls to (0) 3 times during in complete revolution.
-You don't really notice this because there are capacitors are the regulator which help level out the out put.
+Single phase: power falls to (0) 3 times during a complete revolution.
+In a battery-less system you don't really notice this at higher engine speeds.
+Or if you have a solid state regulator containing capacitors which help level out the output.
 If you run a single phase with no battery you will see this at idle what I am describing with a pulsing head light bulb.

-Three phase: power never drops below zero = constant out put.
+Three phase: power never drops below zero = constant output.
 The phases are wire 120 degrees out of phase with each other and more efficient with no increase in size.
-There is also a reduction in heat which means the windings are under less strain so last longer.
+There is also a reduction in heat which means the stator windings are under less strain so last longer.
+Note that current 3 phase regulators require a battery in the system to function properly.